akirataguchi115/mscthesis/diary.md

 ## Diary
 ### week 14
+thu: removed the code from stage2-3.py that removes exceptions i.e. duplicates from the licenses.
+111 licenses to go.

 wed: i continue to copy paste manually licenses from the listing cites which are not found in scancode db.
 115 licenses to go.

 ### week 12